Bloodfield/Odrish/README.md

 #	Odrish	#

 Odrish a group of easy to use Bash scripts for Odrive client.
-The aim is to have the program running
+The aim is to have the program running  from the command line, fast and easy to use.
+There are many other repositories out there that give more functions, or more straight forward implementation.
+However, this are the ones I use as base.

-Whit this scripts you will be able to execute the next processes:
+With this scripts you will be able to execute the next processes:

 + sync data (also recursively)
 + refresh files (also recursively)